 My landlord is threatening to evict me.
+What do I do?

 The law says that your landlord can only evict you for certain reasons.
-In other words, your landlord can only evict you if there is cause.
-They must give you written notice that gives the reasons for the eviction and how you can challenge the eviction.
-The amount of notice the landlords must give you depends on the reason they want to evict you.
+If your landlord wants to evict you, they must give you enough notice and a reason that is listed in the Residential Tenancy Act in sections 46 to 49.1.
 Find out more about the types of evictions (Government of BC).

 Helpful resources